Coronavirus-driven unemployment claims soaring in Georgia

-ATLANTA -- Nearly 400,000 Georgians filed unemployment claims last week, more than three times the claims filed the week before -- and more than were filed during all of last year, the state Department of Labor reported Thursday.
+ATLANTA - Nearly 400,000 Georgians filed unemployment claims last week, March 29 through April 4, more than three times the claims filed the week before and more than were filed during all of last year, the state Department of Labor reported Thursday, April 9.

 The 390,132 claims the state agency processed during the week of March 29 through April 4 were part of the 6.6 million claims filed nationwide as job losses resulting from the coronavirus pandemic continued to climb.
 The national number remained about the same as the previous week.